Matyyas/ML_from_scratch/README.md

-# ML_from_scratch
+# Machine Learning from scratch
-Some popular ML algorithms from scratch for those curious to see what is going on under the hood and that prefer code to understand concepts.
+Some popular ML and DL algorithms from scratch for those curious to see what is going on under the hood and that prefer code to understand mathematical concepts.

-1) k-NN
+## k-NN (TODO)
-2) Linear Discriminant Analysis
+## Linear Discriminant Analysis (TODO)
-3) Naive Bayes for sentiment analysis on movie reviews
+## Naive Bayes for sentiment analysis on movie reviews
-4) Adaboost for digits recognition on MNIST
+## Adaboost for digits recognition on MNIST
+## The Convolution from scratch